Quantum Routing with Teleportation: Introduction

-In this paper, we examine the advantage of quantum teleportation over classical \swap{}-based routing algorithms.
+Our paper is organized as follows.
 After introducing the models in \cref{sec:prelim}, we discuss known upper and lower bounds on the routing time for both \swap{}-based and teleportation routing in \cref{known_routing_bounds}.
 We also introduce an improved algorithm for sparse routing (i.e, routing of a small subset of tokens) with \swap{}s and ancillas.
 In \cref{example}, we use teleportation to speed up specific permutations.
-In \cref{advantage}, we compare teleportation routing to \swap{}-based routing for \emph{arbitrary} permutations, and we give an example of a $(\log N)$-factor speedup over \swap{}-based routing.
+In \cref{advantage}, we compare teleportation routing to \swap{}-based routing for \emph{arbitrary} permutations, and we give an example of a $\bigO{\log N}$-factor speedup over \swap{}-based routing.
 In \cref{bounds}, we show an $\bigO{\sqrt{N \log N}}$ upper bound on the speedup of teleportation routing over \swap{}-based routing for all graphs, and show tighter bounds for some common classes of graphs.
 Finally, we conclude in \cref{discussion} with a discussion of the results and some open questions.